shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 <img src='{{ site.baseurl }}/img/tutorials/getting-started/hello-world.png'/>
 </p>

-Well done!
-You've just built your first app using your custom built extension!
+**Well done!** You've just built your first app using your custom built extension!

 ## What's next?

-To leverage the full power of Shoutem, we'd suggest you to go through [building extension]() tutorial.
+To leverage the full power of Shoutem, we'd suggest you to go through [My first extension]() tutorial, which explains the underlying concepts in more detail.
 Before you do that, you might want to read how to [setup your local environment]().
 This will help you work on your extensions much faster locally, without needing to wait app to be built 5 minutes every time you change something.